rixx/books.rixx.de/data/reviews/astrid-lindgren/pippi-in-the-south-seas/index.md

   title: Pippi in the South Seas
 plan:
   date_added: '2016-05-05'
-review:
-  date_read:
-  - 1999-07-01
-  did_not_finish: false
-  rating: 2
 related_books:
 - book: astrid-lindgren/ronia-the-robbers-daughter
-  text: I think pretty much anything that Astrid Lindgren wrote makes for a better read.
+  text: I think pretty much anything that Astrid Lindgren wrote makes for a better
+    read.
 If you're looking for more stories of strong and wild girls, Ronia the robber's daughter would be a good way to get started.
 - book: astrid-lindgren/pippi-langstrumpf
-  text: If it's the absurd anarchist vibe that you're looking for, try the first part, which is a bit better.
+  text: If it's the absurd anarchist vibe that you're looking for, try the first part,
+    which is a bit better.
 - book: roald-dahl/matilda
   text: Matilda is also good for strong unconventional girls.
+review:
+  date_read:
+  - 1999-07-01
+  rating: 2
 ---

 While I generally love everything Astrid Lindgren has written, the Pippi books rank lowest among her books for me.
 Pippi